Davy Litten

-Davy Litten (born 3 May 2003) is an English professional rugby league footballer who plays as a and er for Hull F.C. in the Super League.
+Davy Litten (born 3 May 2003) is an English professional rugby league footballer who plays as a and centre for Wakefield Trinity in the Super League.

 Playing career

 Hull F.C.

-In 2022 he made his Hull début in the Super League against Wakefield Trinity.
+In 2022 he made his Hull FC début in the Super League against Wakefield Trinity.

 Litten played 15 matches for Hull F.C. in the Super League XXVIII season as the club finished 10th on the table.

 Litten played 22 matches for Hull F.C. in the 2025 Super League season as the club finished 7th on the table.